The Bankrate promise

 So when you see 25/50/25 for Alabama, that means if you live in Alabama, you must carry at least $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.

-These are just the minimum required coverages.
+These are just the minimum required coverage options.
 Most insurance professionals recommend that you carry higher liability limits if you can afford to do so to provide yourself with a greater level of financial protection.

 Think about your financial situation

-Car insurance, although generally mandatory, may seem like an unnecessary expense for those on a tight budget.
+Although generally mandatory, car insurance may seem unnecessary for those on a tight budget.
 However, paying a few hundred dollars a year for at least the minimum coverage can save you from greater financial strain.
 For instance, if you crash your car into someone else’s property and are sued for the damages, those expenses can be far steeper than your insurance premium.
 Not having auto insurance could also open you to state penalties and the risk of driver’s license and vehicle registration suspension.

 Consider your net worth

 How much liability insurance you need can also depend on your net worth.
-If you have a lot of assets – such as a house, car or sizable bank account – and not much debt, you may want to purchase more liability insurance to cover your net worth and prevent assets from being taken in a judgment.
-You may even want to consider an umbrella insurance policy to provide extra liability coverage above typical standard car insurance policy limits.
+If you have a lot of assets — such as a house, car or sizable bank account — and not much debt, you may want to purchase more liability insurance to cover your net worth and prevent assets from being taken in a judgment.
+You may even consider an umbrella insurance policy to provide extra liability coverage above typical standard car insurance policy limits.

 Best providers for liability insurance